 back to top

-Monica nurtures her yoga path by practicing mindfulness, compassion and loving-kindness.
-She teaches yoga for kids, teens and adults – encouraging us all to move our bodies, to breathe in life and to sit with calmness.
-She is a certified kids & adult yoga teacher; she completed her 200 Hour Advanced Study/Teacher Training Program with Kim Orenstein and is currently working on her 500 hour Expanded Advanced Study/Teacher Training Program.
-Grab your mat and hop, jump or skip with me on your yoga path.
+Monica nurtures her yoga path by calming the body, clearing the mind and lightening the heart.
+She teaches yoga for all ages – encouraging us all to move our bodies, to breathe in life and to smile with calmness.
+She is a certified yoga teacher; she completed her 200 Hour Advanced Study/Teacher Training Program with Kim Orenstein and is currently working on her 500 hour Expanded Advanced Study/Teacher Training Program.

 Katie Louvat has been teaching yoga for more than a decade.
 Her classes reflect her gentle and playful nature, her fascination with anatomy and alignment, and her dedication to a path of mindfulness.
 Inspired by both the Iyengar and Vini Yoga traditions, Katie's carefully sequenced classes fluctuate between movement, stillness, breath work and guided introspection.
 With warmth and attentiveness, Katie nurtures her students toward a deeper understanding of their bodies and an intimate, compassionate relationship with their inner selves.
 Her classes are appropriate for people of all ages, abilities and body types.